sfunston/bloom-chandelier/README.md

 ### Sound samples

 The audio uses four pad samples (C2, C3, C4, C5) as pitch anchors.
-I used pads from [Pianobook](https://www.pianobook.co.uk/).
+I used the Niue pads by Fabian Siethoff from [Pianobook](https://www.pianobook.co.uk/).
 Source your own samples and update the file paths and `ZONE_NOTES` in the Pi script.
 The script pitch-shifts these anchors by small intervals to build an 8 note C major pentatonic and processes each into a seamless loop.